MM520J/reactcircleci/projects/project2b/README.md

 ## Part 1: Database Design

-Create a program that stores `pe
+Create a program that stores `person`s in a database which can later be querie